TanStack/query/README.md

 ## Prefetching

 If you're lucky enough, you may know enough about what your users will do to be able to prefetch the data they need before it's needed!
-If this is the case, then you're in luck.
-You can either use the `prefetchQuery` function to prefetch the results of a query to be placed into the cache:
+If this is the case, you can use the `prefetchQuery` function to prefetch the results of a query to be placed into the cache:

 ```js
 import { queryCache } from 'react-query'